OpenTOPAS/TPS2TOPAS_interface/README.md

 #### Mode 1: input file parameter.
 In this mode, an input text file with the user input informations is required.
 This file should contain 11 rows, each one with the information described above in the same order.

-To run this mode, type (double hyphen):
+To run this mode, type:
 ```
- python3 TPS2TOPAS.py --m inputfile TheNameOfYouInputFile.txt
+ python3 TPS2TOPAS.py --mode inputfile --input-file TheNameOfYouInputFile.txt
 ```

 > [!WARNING]
 > Replace _TheNameOfYouInputFile.txt_ by the name of your input file.
+The legacy form `--m inputfile TheNameOfYouInputFile.txt` is still accepted for backward compatibility.

 > [!TIP]
 > You can see an example of input file, called *inputfile_template.txt*, in the repository.